PaulApivat/paulapivat/content/post/coingecko-api/index.md

 ![coingecko_data_model](./coingecko_data_model.png)

 This is drawn in Notion using the [Mermaid](https://mermaid.js.org/) language.
-After trying out several graphing and visualization tools, I found this to be the simplest, with the least dependencies.
-In my opinion, manually drawing out the chart should preceded installing any graphing library.
-Here's the code:
+After trying out several graphing and visualization tools, this option was the simplest, with the least dependencies.
+In my opinion, manually drawing out the chart should precede installing any graphing library.
+Here's the code you can try out in Notion:

 ```
 erDiagram